babylonlabs-io/cosmos-bsn-contracts/docs/Architecture.md

 provider on a BSN chain results in the undelegation of the involved $BTC on the Babylon side and on other BSN chains as well.

-### `btc-staking` Contract
+#### `btc-staking` Contract Messages

 The `btc-staking` contract is responsible for managing the staking and unstaking of $BTC on the BSN.
 It provides the following interface:

-`BtcStaking` Message: This is the message received by the `babylon` contract over IBC, forwarded to the `btc-staking` contract.
+`BtcStaking` Execution Message: This is the message received by the `babylon` contract over IBC, forwarded to the `btc-staking` contract.
 It contains the necessary information about the staking and unstaking requests, as well as the finality providers' information, and slashing events from other BSNs or Babylon.

 ```rust
 /// BTC Staking operations